What's on in the Lords 24-28 March

 Orders and regulations

-Members debate changes to certain local authority elections in England, in a 'motions to annul' put forward by Baroness Jones of Moulsecoomb and Baroness Pinnock, and 'motion to regret' from Baroness Scott of Bybrook.
+Members debated changes to certain local authority elections in England, in a 'motions to annul' put forward by Baroness Jones of Moulsecoomb and Baroness Pinnock, and 'motion to regret' from Baroness Scott of Bybrook.

 Tuesday